nihu28/Diabetes/README.md

 # Diabetes Prediction Using Machine Learning

-This repository implements a machine learning model to predict the likelihood of diabetes based on medical and demographic factors.
+This implements a machine learning model to predict the likelihood of diabetes based on medical and demographic factors.
 The project is built using the **PIMA Diabetes Dataset** and explores the use of Support Vector Machines (SVM) for binary classification.

 ## Features 🚀✨
 - **Data Preprocessing**: Standardizes the data and handles missing values.